 As a tribute to the Xhosa people of the Mbotyi region Daniels decided to give the newly discovered freshwater crab the species epithet of mhlophe, meaning ‘white’ in isiXhosa.

 He says the discovery is important as it highlights the biodiversity of the area, and further establishes the region as a biodiversity hotspot, a tourism draw card.

 “Tourism in the region creates a lot of sustainable job opportunities,” he says.

-The Foundational Biodiversity Information Programme (FBIP) is a long-term programme to generate, manage and disseminate foundational biodiversity information and knowledge to improve decision-making, service delivery and create new economic opportunities in line with the bio-economy strategy.
+The FBIP is a long-term programme to generate, manage and disseminate foundational biodiversity information and knowledge to improve decision-making, service delivery and create new economic opportunities in line with the bio-economy strategy.